Congo votes for president as conflict and smudged ballots lead to fears election won't be credible

-KINSHASA, Congo — (AP) — Congo headed to the polls Wednesday to vote for president as authorities scrambled to finalize preparations in an election facing steep logistical and security challenges.
-But half an hour after voting was meant to start, people in the capital were still waiting in line, yet to cast a ballot.
+KINSHASA, Congo — (AP) — Congo headed to the polls Wednesday to vote for president as authorities scrambled to finalize preparations in an election facing steep logistical and security challenges, and voting starting nearly 2 1/2 hours late.

 Some 44 million people — almost half the population — were expected to vote, but many, including several million displaced by conflict in the vast country's east, could struggle to cast their ballots.
 The fighting has prevented 1.5 million people from registering to vote.